irx-404notfound/programming-notes/java-script/js-fundaments.md

 ## FUNCTIONS

+> [!NOTE]
-A function is a block of code that performs a specific set of tasks.
+> A function is a block of code that performs a specific set of tasks.

 ```javascript
 function printCopyright() {